opencomputeproject/onie/docs/user-guide/index.rst

 PowerPC machine, the string would be::

   onie_vendor:powerpc-VENDOR_MACHINE-r0

+.. note:: For the exact DHCP Vendor Class Identifier used for your
+          specific hardware platform please contact your NOS vendor or your hardware vendor.

 The ISC DHCP server configuration file syntax contains basic string matching functionality that we can use to identify ONIE DHCP requests.